 We follow a reduce, reuse, recycle and recover hierarchy in our operations.

-Recapturing value from waste has become a revenue source for General Mills, representing a record US$10 million of net revenue in 2014 for our North American operations.
+Recapturing value from waste provides a financial benefit to General Mills, representing US$8 million of net revenue in 2015 for our North American operations.

 Waste reduction worldwide

 We have established zero-waste-to-landfill targets at 30 percent of our production facilities by 2020, and 100 percent by 2025.